benpbolton/slack-autostatus/README.md

 curl -o ~/Library/LaunchAgents/slack-autostatus.plist https://raw.githubusercontent.com/benpbolton/slack-autostatus/master/slack-autostatus.plist
 ```

-- Make the following two edits to the file:
+- Make the following two (or three) edits to the file:
   - Change `PUT_IT_HERE!!!` to your Slack legacy/testing token from above
-  - (If needed) Change `/usr/local/bin/slack-autostatus` to the location of the slack-autostatus script
+  - (If needed) Change `/usr/local/bin/slack-autostatus` to the location you saved the slack-autostatus script
+  - If you want the script to **also** update your slack presence (away/auto) based on whether your laptop is locked:
+      + uncomment the `SET_PRESENCE` environmental variable
+      + in a terminal, install the Quartz dependency with a `pip install pyobjc-framework-Quartz`

 - Load the plist up: